 By default, the Imply Manager in Imply Hybrid (formerly Imply Cloud) provides a gateway between a user's browser and Pivot.
 Imply Hybrid users can access Pivot from the Imply Manager without having to enter their credentials as user authentication is performed automatically.

-By default, the Imply Cloud Manager proxies connections between Pivot users' browsers and Pivot.
-Alternatively, you can configure direct access for Pivot.
-In this mode, Pivot users access Pivot directly, from within the VPC in which the Imply cluster runs.
+If you do not want for the Imply Manger to act as a proxy between your browser and Pivot, you can configure direct access for Pivot.
+In the direct access mode, Pivot users access Pivot directly, from within the Virtual Private Cloud (VPC) running the clusters.

 Why use direct-access mode?

-Direct access mode offers a few advantages over standard access with Imply Cloud.
+Direct access mode offers a few advantages over standard access with Imply Hybrid.
 The Pivot APIs are available in direct access mode, but not when in the default, proxied mode.

 Also, in direct access mode, traffic between a Pivot user's browser and the Druid cluster does not need to traverse public networks.

-On the other hand, in direct access mode, functions that the Imply Cloud Manager performs in proxy mode, such as user authentication, need to be provided for separately.
+On the other hand, in direct access mode, functions that the Imply Hybrid Manager performs in proxy mode, such as user authentication, need to be provided for separately.
 Also, Pivot and the Druid Console will no longer be accessible by link from the Imply Manager.

 Enabling direct access mode

 To enable direct access mode, follow these steps: